estrangedwriter/shopping_list-mobile-app-react-native/README.md

 2. Link additional dependencies such as UI libraries to the source directory of the application. https://github.com/oblador/react-native-vector-icons#android

-3.
-  >npx react-native start
-  >npx react-native run-android
+3. >npx react-native start \n>npx react-native run-android

   Please let me know if the app has trouble to run.